 Dr. James Wright Mustard was the eldest son of John Mustard and the former Mary Pirt.
 He was born on December 31st, 1860 in Ashworth, Ontario.
 He had three sisters; Annie, Ruth and Isabel and a younger brother named Wilfred Pirt Mustand, who also became a doctor.
 (Dr. Wilfred Pirt Mustand had a distinguished career at John Hopkins University in Baltimore, Maryland.)
 Dr. James Mustard attended Uxbridge Public School and the Uxbridge High School, before going to The University of Toronto.
-He received his B.A. degree in 1882 before going on to medical school.
+He received his B.A. degree in 1882 and returned to The University of Toronto Faculty of Medicine.
 His university education was interrupted in 1885, by the Riel Rebellion.
 During that time, Dr. Mustard served in the Red Cross Ambulance Corps.
-He completed his M.D. degree at The University of Toronto Faculty of Medicine and graduated in 1886.
+He completed his M.D. degree at The University of Toronto Faculty of Medicine in 1886.

 In 1887 Dr. Mustard, became the Medical Officer of Health (M.O.H.) in Frankfort, Michigan.
 Later he practiced in Harper, Ohio.
 In 1895, he became the assistant professor of Medical Chemistry at Wooster, University in Cleveland, Ohio.
 In the 1898 and 1899 Cleveland City Directory Dr. Mustard’s medical office was located at 959 Wilson Avenue.
 In the 1900 Cleveland City Directory, Dr. Mustard’s medical practice was located at 1151 Cedar Avenue.